cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Input
 =====
-The most important -in flag
+The most important "-in" flag
 ---------------------------
-The -in Flag and its Identifier TAGS <-in> is the real grinder of T-Coffee.
+The -in flag and its Identifier TAGS <-in> is the real grinder of T-Coffee.
 Sequences, methods and alignments all pass through so that T-Coffee can turn it all into a single list of constraints (the library).
 Everything is done automatically with T-Coffee going through each file to extract the sequences it contains.
 The methods are then applied to the sequences.
 Pre-compiled constraint list can also be provided.
 Each file provided via this flag must be preceded with a symbol (Identifier TAG) that indicates its nature to T-Coffee.
 The TAGs currently supported are the following:

 ::